-The Journal of Undergraduate Research (JUR) is an interdisciplinary peer-reviewed online journal published annually.
-The JUR accepts submissions from Minnesota State-Mankato students which meet the standard of excellence for students in diverse fields of study.
-Authors may select from either of the two formats described below or work with the editorial staff of the JUR to develop another type suited to the particular research.
+The Journal of Undergraduate Research (JUR) at Minnesota State University, Mankato is an interdisciplinary peer-reviewed online journal published annually.
+The JUR accepts submissions from Minnesota State, Mankato students which meet the standard of excellence for students in diverse fields of study.
+Submissions from undergraduate students or teams are encouraged.
+Author(s) must be students at Minnesota State University, Mankato, or other MinnState schools.

-Please contact Barb Bergman, Editor, , for additional information regarding the submission or review process.
+Please contact Barb Bergman, Editor, firstname.lastname@example.org , for additional information regarding the submission or review process.